 For the first time, FKP will produce a show in the wonderful Harold and Irene Walton space at the Mount Baker Theatre.
 Showtimes: 7:30 p.m., Friday, November 6; 2:00 p.m. and 7:30 p.m., Saturday, November 7; 2:00 p.m., Sunday, November 8.
 Mount Baker Theatre will handle the ticketing: (360) 734-6080 or http://www.mountbakertheatre.com/.

-From the creative team that brought you Evermore, another original rock musical coming in spring, 2016.
+From the creative team that brought you the sci-fi rock musical Evermore, another world premiere rock musical coming in May, 2016, to the Syre Theatre at Whatcom Community College.

 This delightful script was written by Spokane playwright Craig Rickett.
 It offers some rare roles for older women and is full of sly humor.
 FKP will be producing the Western Washington premiere in summer or fall of 2016.